House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Power Surge

-If your laptop was plugged in charging during the lightning storm, but was zapped by a power surge, your policy might give you money to replace it.
+If your laptop was plugged in charging during the lightning storm but was zapped by a power surge, your policy might give you money to replace it.
 Most homeowners’ insurance policies will pay you cash for any electronic items lost, but there may be some discrepancy in the item’s value.
 The best way to protect your electronic devices is to unplug them if you know a storm is coming or immediately following the first crack of thunder.
-However, your insurance policy should be able to help to some degree if disaster does strike.
+However, your insurance policy should be able to help to some degree if disaster strikes.

 Fallen Trees